tanshio/phpAnalyticsIP/README.md

 phpAnalyticsIP
 ==============

-IP and Cookie set to Google Analytics
+Set IP and Cookie to Google Analytics.